ipr-cnrs/nftables/README.md

   * **nft_*_default_rules** : Define default rules for all nodes.
 You can define it in `group_vars/all`.
   * **nft_*_rules** : Can add rules and override those defined by **nft_*_default_rules**.
 You can define it in `group_vars/all`.
   * **nft_*_group_rules** : Can add rules and override those defined by **nft_*_default_rules** and **nft_*_rules**.
 You can define it in `group_vars/webservers`.
+    * If 'merged_groups' is set to true, multiple group rules from the ansible groups will also be merged together.
   * **nft_*_host_rules** : Can add rules and override those define by **nft_*_default_rules**, **nft_*_group_rules** and **nft_*_rules**.
 You can define it in `host_vars/www.local.domain`.

 `defaults/main.yml`: